Proper Way to Create Custom Taxonomies in WordPress: A Step-by-Step Guide

 How do I create multiple taxonomies in WordPress?

 You can create taxonomies in WordPress using the register_taxonomy function, and you can use it as many times as needed.
-Simply adjust the function’s parameters like the taxonomy key, post type object/array, and $args variable to suit your specific needs.
+Simply adjust the function’s parameters like the taxonomy key, post type object/array, and arguments variable ($args) to suit your specific needs.
 To learn how to create custom taxonomies in WordPress, refer to this article, and repeat the process as necessary to create multiple taxonomies for your website.